Back to Insights

-Last quarter Pharosyne helped a logistics company automate their customer service escalation process.
-They wanted an AI system that could read incoming tickets, gather context from their CRM and order system, attempt resolution, and escalate to humans when needed.
+A common agent project starts like this: a team wants an AI system that can read incoming tickets, gather context from a CRM and order system, attempt a resolution, and escalate to humans when needed.

 What "agentic" actually means